The mission of the Illinois Historic Preservation Agency is

 The Illinois Historic Preservation Agency is overseen by a board of seven trustees appointed by the governor.
 They, in turn, choose the agency director.

-Requests for documents under the Freedom of Information Act should go to Garth Madison, the agency’s freedom of information officer, at firstname.lastname@example.org.
+Requests for documents under the Freedom of Information Act should go to Chris Wills, the agency’s freedom of information officer, at firstname.lastname@example.org.
 Details about the state Freedom of Information Act can be found on the Illinois Attorney General’s site.